As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Dan & Darci Rock Tumbler Grit Refill Kit

 The Dan & Darci Rock Tumbler Grit Refill Kit (Amazon link) is also highly rated by Amazon users.
-It has a four-step grit set and poly plastic pellets for the polishing stage, with clear instructions on how to use it.
+It has a four-step grit set and poly plastic pellets for the polishing stage, with clear instructions on how to use them.
 This kit is also compatible with any rock tumbler.

 Rock Tumbler Loading: How Much Grit & Rocks Do You Put In?